shaunday/Horizons-Retrospective/README.md

 Demo at: [Trading Journal Demo ](https://hsr.mywebthings.xyz/)

-(If it's down then I'm tinkering for a sec.
-Still need to setup HTTPS, and a few other things devops wise.)

 ## Overview:
 Stage1: A Trading Journal, allows the user to add and manage trade ideas and ongoing trade positions.